Unacceptable-Newt/TowerClimber/README.md

 ## Running with docker

-to run with [docker](https://www.docker.com/get-started/), docker must be installed on the system. then run the following command to pull the image and run locally.
+to run with [Docker](https://www.docker.com/get-started/), Docker must be installed on the system. then run the following command to pull the image and run locally.

 ```
 docker run --rm -it yaboibo/comp2120-assignment3